jinfanfrankhu/jinfanfrankhu.github.io/_posts/2025-07-02-whendoesitend.md

 As I reread my blog posts, my writings from last year, and look at photos of a boy I hardly recognize, I wonder what Shakespeare would've done with an edit button.
 If he would've taken back his goodbye.

 But even in death, his words are not final.
 We read his works through post colonial, queer, anti-capitalist lenses.
 We find new meanings in the same old lines.
-We revise him, even after death has taken his bones.
+We revise him, even long after his bones have returned to earth.

 Maybe nothing is ever final.
 Maybe through the right eyes and the right mind, we'll all be reinterpreted.
 And maybe they'll get us way wrong.
+That's the paradox -- we crave control over our narrative, and must accept we'll never fully have it.

 Maybe there's freedom in not lasting forever.
 But while I still can, please, hand me the pen, the photoshop, the edit button.
 I want to write my own story, leave my own mark, and deliver my last monologue before it's no longer mine to have.
+<br><br>

+It will never be enough.
+But that's life, and it's death too.

+<br><br>
 <hr class="project-divider">

 <b>Prospero's Epilogue</b>